 Anesthesia and sedation are used in dental procedures to prevent pain and help patients relax.
 There are several types of anesthesia that help create a relaxed dental visit and offset discomfort, with the three main categories being:

 The first type of anesthesia is known as a non-narcotic analgesic.
-These are anesthetics that are taken to numb pain that may have resulted from a dental treatment or a toothache.
+These are anesthetics taken to numb pain that may have resulted from a dental treatment or a toothache.
 Non-narcotic analgesics include aspirin, acetaminophen, and ibuprofen.

 An injectable anesthetic is often used in procedures such as filling cavities, treating gum disease and preparing teeth for crowns.
-This anesthetic blocks the nerves that transmit and sense pain, as well as numbs the mouth tissues.
+This anesthetic blocks nerves that transmit and sense pain, and also numbs the mouth tissues.

-General anesthesia is used in more complex procedures, where patients are given drugs that induce a loss of feeling and reduced consciousness.
+This is used in more complex procedures, where patients are given drugs that induce a loss of feeling and reduced consciousness.

 General anesthesia is also recommended for dental procedures on children or people who experience anxiety.